 Then, use this form to share any questions and concerns you may have before returning to campus.Campus Reopening Plan

-Face Coverings/Masks: When you are on campus, you must wear a facial covering when entering or exiting your building and when you are meeting with and in close proximity to others.
-Exceptions are allowed for those who have a condition that causes trouble breathing or are unable to remove the mask without help, or if a health condition prohibits you from wearing a face covering.
-Please note that the use of face coverings does not replace the need to maintain six feet of physical social distancing or other recommended measures.
+Face Masks: When you are on campus, you must wear a facial mask when entering or exiting your building and when you are meeting with and in close proximity to others.
+Exceptions are allowed for those who have a condition that causes trouble breathing or are unable to remove the mask without help, or if a health condition prohibits you from wearing a face mask.
+Please note that the use of face mask does not replace the need to maintain six feet of physical social distancing or other recommended measures.

 Individuals who are at greater risk: Your health and welfare are of paramount concern.
 Initial guidance from the CDC indicates that certain individuals are at a higher risk for serious illness from COVID-19, including older adults and people with serious chronic medical conditions like heart disease, diabetes, or lung disease.
 College employees who believe that they are at a higher risk, are immunocompromised, or live with family members who are at higher risk should contact Human Resources to discuss alternative work arrangements.

 If you are not feeling well, contact your doctor.
+Please use this daily symptom checklist as a resource.
 Do not unwittingly bring the COVID-19 virus to campus.

 If you have been sick, you must be free of symptoms potentially related to COVID-19 or have had an evaluation and been cleared by a physician before returning to work.
 Contact Human Resources if you have any questions about coming to work if you are not feeling well or returning to work following an illness.